edxds/smile-db/README.md

-the presentational logic is done in the viewmodels, while the 'model' logic is done in the `MySqlHost` class. the viewmodel communicates with the model, while the page gets its state form the viewmodel class.
+the presentational logic is done in the viewmodels, while the 'model' logic is done in the `MySqlHost` class. the viewmodel communicates with the model, while the page gets its state from the viewmodel class.

 the viewmodel class only exposes the specific fields the view needs, and in read-only form. actions, such as next page, are expressed as URLs.

 ## todo
 - [ ] write a better damn README (sorry)